dmpop/pygmyfoto/readme.md

-Pygmyfoto is a crude solution for maintaining a no-frills photography blog.
+Pygmyfoto is a crude solution for publishing a photo roll on the web.
 The current version of Pygmyfoto is a proof of concept and should be treated as such.

 ##Requirements